hknd23/idcempy/docs/zmiopc_tutorial.rst

 Generalized Inflated Multinomial Logit (GiMNL) Model
 ----------------------------------------------------

 The IDCeMPy package also includes a function that estimates General "inflated" Multinomial Logit models (GiMNL).
 GiMNL models minimize issues present when unordered polytomous outcome variables have an excessive share and heterogeneous pool of observations in the lower category.
-The application below uses data from Campbell and Monson (`2008 <https://academic.oup.com/poq/article-abstract/72/3/399/1836972>`__) who use 'vote choice' as their outcome variable.
-The 0,1,2 unordered-polytomous Presidential 'vote choice' doutcome variable in their data includes the following options: abstained (their MNL baseline category), Bush, or Kerry.
-In this case, the baseline category is inflated as it includes non-voters who abstain from voting in an election owing to temporary factors and “routine” non-voters who are consistently disengaged from the political process.
-Faling to account for such inflation could lead to inaccurate inferences.
+Failing to account for such inflation could lead to inaccurate inferences.

 To estimate the GiMNL model, we first import the library and the dataset introduced above.